 We have two classes of ordinary shares outstanding: Class A ordinary shares and Class B ordinary shares.
-The rights of the holders of our Class A ordinary shares and Class B ordinary shares are identical, except with respect to voting, conversion, and transfer rights.
+The rights of the holders of our Class A ordinary shares and Class B ordinary shares and Class B ordinary shares and Class B ordinary shares are identical, except with respect to voting, conversion, and transfer rights.
 Each Class A ordinary share is entitled to one vote per share and each Class B ordinary share is entitled to ten votes per share and is convertible into one Class A ordinary share at any time.
-Holders of Class A ordinary shares and Class B ordinary shares and class B ordinary shares will vote together as a single class on all matters (including the election of directors) submitted to a vote of our shareholders, unless otherwise required by law or our amended and restated articles of association effectuated in connection with this offering, Upon the closing of this offering, based on the number of ordinary shares outstanding as of June 30, 2023, the outstanding Class B ordinary shares will represent approximately 72.3% of the voting power of our outstanding share capital and our co-founder and Chief Executive Officer, Oran Holtzman, will hold approximately 76.9% of the voting power of our outstanding share capital, in each case assuming no exercise of the underwriters' option to purchase additional Class A ordinary shares.
-See the sections titled "Principal and Selling Shareholders" and "Description of Share Capital and Articles of Association" for additional information.
+Holders of Class A ordinary shares and Class B ordinary shares vote together as a single class on all matters (including the election of directors) submitted to a vote of our shareholders, unless otherwise required by law or our amended and restated articles of association.
+Based on the number of ordinary shares outstanding as of December 31, 2023, the outstanding Class B ordinary shares represent approximately 71.8% of the voting power of our outstanding share capital and our co-founder and Chief Executive Officer, Oran Holtzman, holds approximately 76.1% of the voting power of our outstanding share capital.
+See the sections titled "Principal and Selling Shareholder" and "Description of Share Capital and Articles of Association" for additional information.